olignyf/jest-transform-scss/README.md

 > I am not too familiar with PostCSS and Jest, so further simplification of
 > this plugin might be possible.
 I'd appreciate any hints!
 >
-> If this approach is working for you, please let me know by starring the [GitHub repo](https://github.com/olignyf/jest-transform-scss).
+> If this approach is working for you, please let me know by starring the [GitHub repo https://github.com/olignyf/jest-transform-scss](https://github.com/olignyf/jest-transform-scss).
 >
 > I am looking for contributors to help improve this package!